 Apply for an ACCA practising certificate

 We're sorry for the recent delays to the assessment and processing of practising certificate applications, which had increased allocation times for initial assessments.
-We are pleased to advise that current allocation times have been reduced to around ten weeks and are working hard to reduce that further.
+We are pleased to advise that current allocation times have been reduced to around eight weeks and are working hard to reduce that further.

 We're currently prioritising applications from those members who are now considering entering into practice for the first time as a result of the financial impact of the pandemic.